 14 day period and may recover any monies paid in respect of such products, provided that such products have not yet been supplied to the Consultant.

-In order to recover monies paid for goods under sub-Clause 12 above, the Consultant must deliver the goods to the Company within 14 days of entering into this Agreement to the UK address referred to in Clause 12 (c).
+In order to recover monies paid for goods under these terms, the Consultant must deliver the goods to the Company within 14 days of entering into this Agreement to the UK address referred to above.
 The Consultant shall bear the cost of such delivery.
 The monies paid in respect of those goods is payable to the Consultant on delivery of the goods, or forthwith if the goods have not yet been delivered to the Consultant.

 The Company may terminate this Agreement at any time by giving written notice to the Consultant.
 If the Company terminates this Agreement the Consultant may return to the Company at its address referred to in Clause 12 within 21 days of such termination, any goods which the Consultant has purchased under the scheme within 90 days prior to such termination and which remain unsold or unused, for a full refund of the price (inclusive of VAT) which the Consultant has paid for them together with any costs incurred by the Consultant for returning the goods to the Company.

-In the event that either party terminates this Agreement (or at any time during the subsistence of this Agreement at the Consultant’s request) the Consultant may return to the Company at the address referred to in clause 12, any goods (including training materials and Welcome Packs), which the Consultant has purchased under the scheme more than 90 days but within one year prior to such termination and which remain unsold or unused, for 90% of the price (inclusive of VAT) which the Consultant has paid for them, less an amount equal to:
+In the event that either party terminates this Agreement (or at any time during the subsistence of this Agreement at the Consultant’s request) the Consultant may return to the Company at the address referred to earlier, any goods which the Consultant has purchased under the scheme more than 90 days but within one year prior to such termination and which remain unsold or unused, for 90% of the price (inclusive of VAT) which the Consultant has paid for them, less an amount equal to:

 (i) any commissions, bonuses or other benefits (in cash or in kind) received by the Consultant in respect of those goods;